JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Move the add to library function to the service #DONE
 - Inject the service in all components where we do track related calls(Track, SearchResultTrack, RandomTrack) #DONE
 - Create a service for the spotify endpoint requests #DONE
-- Create two queries for searching tracks and getting a random track
+- Create two queries for searching tracks and getting a random track #DONE
+- Implement the functions from the service in the home page #DONE

 ## React query
 Implement react query to simplify all the data management